-- (1) Provides the goods and services within normal business operations; - (2) Provides similar goods or services to many different purchasers; - (3) Operates in a competitive environment; - (4) Provides goods or services that are ancillary to the operation of the federal or State program; and - (5) Is not subject to compliance requirements of the federal or State program as a result of the agreement, though similar requirements may apply for other reasons.
+- (1) Provides the goods and services within normal business operations; - (2) Provides similar goods or services to many different purchasers; - (3) Normally operates in a competitive environment; - (4) Provides goods or services that are ancillary to the operation of the federal or State program; and - (5) Is not subject to compliance requirements of the federal or State program as a result of the agreement, though similar requirements may apply for other reasons.

-Use of judgment in making determination: In determining whether an agreement between a pass-through entity and another non-federal entity casts the latter as a subrecipient or a contractor, the substance of the relationship is more important than the form of the agreement.
-All of the characteristics listed above may not be present in all cases, and the pass-through entity must use judgment in classifying each agreement as a subaward or a procurement contract.
+Use of judgment in making determination: In determining whether an agreement between a passthrough entity or State Agency and local government or public authority casts the latter as a subrecipient or a contractor, the substance of the relationship is more important than the form of the agreement.
+All of the characteristics listed above may not be present in all cases, and the passthrough entity must use judgment in classifying each agreement as a subaward or a procurement contract.